 Let our expert team help you file a complaint against T-Mobile for free instead — and get compensated.

 Your T-Mobile experience has not gone well.
 Maybe the company over billed you, a salesperson misled you, or the company hasn’t provided the rebate it promised.
+Many customers have problems with things like T-Mobile hidden fees.

 If you’re looking for how to contact T-Mobile, you probably already tried the two options, and now you are ready to contact a customer service representative at T-Mobile who can actually do something.